simeonmiteff/altweb100/README.md

 logweb100.py - - - 5201 /tmp/ 0.01
 ```

 This will write a files named w100\_*CID*.log in the standard web100 binary log format.
 It keeps running, starting a new thread for each matching connection.
-To convert these to a text format, use the **logvars2** utility (available [here]{http://www.hep.man.ac.uk/u/stevek/public/logvars2/}):
+To convert these to a text format, use the **logvars2** utility, which is available [here](http://www.hep.man.ac.uk/u/stevek/public/logvars2/):

 ```
 logvars2 -p binary.log > textlog.csv